p0mvn/swaprouter-workshop/README.md

 ```

 Similarly, there are 2 query messages so we define their stub handlers
-in the new file `contracts/swaprouter/src/query.rs`:
+in the new file `contracts/swaprouter/src/query.rs`.
+Note that
+when adding a new file, we need to make it a public module to be able to import it
+from other modules.
+So we need to add `pub mod query;` to `contracts/swaprouter/src/lib.rs`.

 ```rust
 pub fn query_owner() -> StdResult<GetOwnerResponse> {